1. Assault Fines Washington D.C. | Case Overview and Initial Legal Exposure

 The attorney presented comparative statements, surveillance footage, and communication records to show that the client’s conduct was reactive and not designed to inflict injury.

-This distinction is often crucial in Simple Assault matters because D.C. judges weigh intent heavily during sentencing.
+This distinction is often crucial in Simple Assault matters because D.C.
+Judges weigh intent heavily during sentencing.

 Demonstrating Remorse, Restitution, and Conflict Resolution Efforts